 - The defeat damaged the American cause because afterward many Canadians did not believe the Americans could win the war.
 They either remained neutral or decided to fight on the side of the British.
 Many Indians also decided to fight on the side of the British.

 - When the British found out they had captured Ethan Allen, they sent him to England where he was held in prison.
 The British did not hang him, because they were concerned the Americans would retaliate by hanging a British officer.
-Allen was eventually sent back to American, where he was exchanged for British officer Archibald Campbell.
+Allen was eventually sent back to America, where he was exchanged for British officer Archibald Campbell.

 - After Fort Chambly was captured and Fort St. John surrendered to Montgomery’s forces, Carleton withdrew his forces from Montreal and relocated them to Quebec.